MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/3-data.md

 The test data used for the framework is a modified version of the [NewYork City Taxi & Limousine Commission (TLC)](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) green trip record data.

 The February 2023 green trip data was converted into "NycTaxiGreen" CSV file and 10,000 rows were sampled from it.
-Similaryly, "TaxiZoneLookup" CSV file contains 265 rows from the taxi zone lookup table
+Similarly, "TaxiZoneLookup" CSV file contains 265 rows from the taxi zone lookup table.
-CSV data was chosen due to its large applicability to nearly all other data sources, making it easier to import.
+CSV data format was chosen due to its large applicability to nearly all other data sources, making it easier to import.

 Review the following information carefully before importing the data: